gto76/my-linux-setup/conf-files/debian/README.md

 	`$ bash install`
 13. If you chose to generate ssh key for git:
 	- Copy it from the terminal (ctrl + alt + c)
-	- Go to Github: `$ iceweasel github.com`
+	- Go to GitHub: `$ iceweasel github.com`
-	- Sign in and go to 'acount settings' > 'ssh keys' > 'add ssh key'
+	- Sign in and go to 'account settings' > 'ssh keys' > 'add ssh key'
 13. Clone my-aliases git project (change 'gto76' with your Git username, if you already forked the project)
 	- If you have ssh key, use: `$ git clone git@github.com:/gto76/my-aliases.git`
 	- If you don't have it, use: `$ git clone https://github.com/gto76/my-aliases`